FRBNY-DSGE/DSGE.jl/README.md

     - `m990/`: Input/output files for the `Model990` type.
 A model of type
       `SPEC` will create its own save directory `SPEC/` at this  level in the directory tree.
       - `ss0/`: Subdirectory for subspec 0.
+A model of a different subspec will have similar directories at this level of the tree.
         - `estimate/`
           - `figures/`: Plots and other figures
           - `tables/`: LaTeX tables